-- To borrow money for any of the purposes k. of the corporation and to draw, make, endorse, discount, execute, issue, pledge or otherwise dispose of promissory notes, drafts, bills of exchange, warrants, bonds, debentures and other negotiable or non-negotiable, transferable or nontransferable instruments and evidences of indebtedness and to secure the payment thereof and the interest thereon by mortgage, pledge, conveyance or assignment in trust of the whole or any part of the property of the corporation provided, however, the corporation may not become indebted in an amount in excess of the assets owned by it or owed to it. - 1.
-To conduct and carry on its purposes and business or any part thereof, and to exercise all or any of its corporate powers and rights in any state, territory, colony and dependency of the United States, in the District of Columbia, and in all or any foreign countries. - m.
-To do all and everything necessary, suitable and proper for the accomplishment of any of the purposes or the attainment of any of the objects, or the furtherance of any of the powers here in before set forth, either alone or in association with other corporations, firms, educational institutions, associations, state, federal or foreign governments or agencies or individuals, and to do every other act or acts, thing or things, incidental or appurtenant to or growing out of, or connected with the aforesaid business or powers or any part or parts thereof; provided the same be not inconsistent with the laws under which the corporation is organized.
+- To borrow money for any of the purposes of the corporation and to draw, make, endorse, discount, execute, issue, pledge or otherwise dispose of promissory notes, drafts, bills of exchange, warrants, bonds. debentures and other negotiable or nonnegotiable, transferable or non-transferable instruments and evidences of indebtedness and to secure the payment thereof and the interest thereon by mortgage, pledge, conveyance or assignment in trust of the whole or any part of the property of the corporation provided, however, the corporation may not become indebted in an amount in excess of the assets owned by it or owed to it. - To conduct and carry on its purposes and business or any part thereof, and to exercise all or any of its corporate powers and rights in any state, territory, colony and dependency of the United States, in the District of Columbia, and in all or any foreign countries. - m.
+To do all and everything necessary, suitable and proper for the accomplishment of any of the purposes or the attainment of any of the objects, or the furtherance of any of the powers here in before set forth, either alone or in association with other corporations, firms, educational institutions, associations, state, federal or foreign governments or agencies or individuals, and to do every other act or acts, thing or things, incidental or appurtenant to or growing out of, or connected with the aforesaid business or powers or any part or parts thereof; provided the same be not inconsistent with the laws under which the corporation is organized. - 4.
+The corporation shall be a non-profit corporation and shall not issue stock nor pay any dividends. - 5.
+There shall be two classes of membership known as (1) organization membership, and (2) individual membership.xn to the wheat growers in the several states.

-- The corporation shall be a non-profit corporation and shall not issue stock nor pay any dividends. - There shall be two classes of membership known as (1) organization membership, and (2) individual membership. - a.
-Organization membership shall be open to the wheat grower organizations of the several states. - b.
-Individual membership shall be open to the wheat growers in the several states. - c.
-Individual members of a state wheat grower organization which organization is a member of the National Wheat Growers Association shall automatically be a member of the National Wheat Growers Association. - d.
+- a.
+Individual members of a state wheat grower organization which organization is a member of the National Wheat Growers Association shall automatically be a member of the National Wheat Growers Association. - b.
 State wheat grower organizations shall be entitled to seats on the Board of Directors in accordance with the formula established in the Bylaws. - 6.
 The corporation shall have perpetual existence. - 7.
 The corporation shall have the power to sue and to be sued and may have a corporate seal if the Bylaws so provide. - 8.
 No transaction involving the acquisition or disposal of real property shall be valid unless approved by the Board of Directors.
-All documents involving the acquisition or disposal of real property must be signed by the President and Vice President of the Board of Directors. - 9.
-Regular books of account and records of the corporation shall be kept by an officer or employee of the corporation designated by the Board of Directors.
+All documents involving the acquisition or disposal of real property must be signed by the President and Vice President of the Board of Directors. - Regular books of account and records of the corporation shall be kept by an officer or employee of the corporation designated by the Board of Directors.